Why we’re making this podcast:

 Listen to Morning Edition host Rachel Iacovone interview Deadly Force host Samantha Max about the process of reporting and producing this podcast.
 Learn more about the project below.

 How we reported it:

-Several people we reached out to for interviews never responded or declined to comment, including: Officer Andrew Delke, Davidson County District Attorney Glenn Funk and Metro Nashville Police Chief Steve Anderson.
+Several people we reached out to for interviews never responded or declined to comment, including: Officer Andrew Delke, Davidson County District Attorney Glenn Funk, former Metro Nashville Police Chief Steve Anderson and current Chief John Drake.
 To paint a clearer picture of Andrew Delke without a personal interview, we reviewed his police application, personnel file, use-of-force reports and dispatch tape from his use-of-force incidents.
 We also listened to his interview with agents at the Tennessee Bureau of Investigation and found information about him online.
 For Daniel Hambrick, we reviewed his court records, social media posts, childhood photos and letters family and friends wrote on his behalf when he was in jail.

 To understand the history of the Nashville police department and the training it provides officers, we reviewed the police training curriculum and materials from 2016, the year Delke went through the academy, and 2018, the most recent year available.
 We also reviewed local and national news articles dating back to the 1960s, as well as TV news stories chronicling more recent incidents.
 To better understand the 2018 shooting, we watched the surveillance video of Delke chasing Hambrick outside the John Henry Hale Apartments and traced their path, both in Google Maps and by car.
 We also referenced the 2016 Driving While Black report and the 2018 Policing Project report to gain a better understanding of the use of traffic stops in Nashville, and compared that information with the police department’s Compstat data.